ihopethisnamefi/advanced-authentication-practice/README.md

 # Setup
 * Fork, clone, yarn install, yarn start
+* Windows users, remember to remove the single quotes from package.json

 # Database
 * Make sure you are running mongoDB or using Mlab